Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/Gen3EggRNG.md

 Due to the `PID` being determined in 2 separate steps, this RNG involves targeting 2 different RNG `Advances` values, commonly referred to as `Held Advances` & `Pickup Advances`, which will be your target for when the Egg is generated, and redeemed, respectively.<br>

-To perform this RNG more efficiently in Ruby & Sapphire specifically, it's recommended that you use the [Live Battery RS](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/GEN%203/Guides/Gen3InitialSeedRNG.md#live-battery-rs) method for the `Initial Seed` generation.
+To perform this RNG more efficiently in Ruby & Sapphire specifically, it's recommended that you use the [Live Battery RS](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/GEN%203/Guides/Gen3InitialSeedRNG.md#live-battery-rs) method for the `Initial Seed` generation, or that you simply set your emulator to use your computer's RTC.
 For FireRed & LeafGreen no Initial Seed RNG is required.

 ## Step 1: Setting up in the Day-Care